About the Open Space World Map

 The Open Space World Map was created in 2001.

 In its first version, the Map showed that Open Space Technology was used in all kinds of cultural, political and economic settings in countries all over our planet.

 The second version, launched in 2004, allowed Open Space workers to include themselves in the Map, along with their contact information.

 A year later, 310 Open Space workers from 57 countries had done so.

 In 2015 the Map comprised more than 400 Open Space workers in over 140 countries.
-In addition to their contact details, links to more than 200 web sites were posted here, providing a window into the broad spectrum of Open Space practice worldwide.
+In addition to their contact details, links to more than 200 web sites were posted here, providing a window into the broad spectrum of the practice of Open Space worldwide.

 2016 – The Third Version